emmyclau/CarND-Advanced-Lane-Lines/README.md

 ## Discussion

-1. The pipeline has problem detecting lane lines if there is a high color contrast of the road.
-The saturation channel of the HLS color map fails to distinguish the
+1. The pipeline has problem detecting lane lines if there is a high color contrast or shadow of the road.